 This depends on the individual but usually acupuncture is recommended once or twice a week before, during and after IVF treatment or as required.

-Approach Acupuncture and Traditional Chinese Medicine with an open mind and the knowledge that it has the power to open doors Western medicine may not be able to, by working with doctors to deliver the best treatment to you.
+Approach Brisbane acupuncture and Traditional Chinese Medicine with an open mind and the knowledge that it has the power to open doors Western medicine may not be able to, by working with doctors to deliver the best treatment to you.

 Al-Homaidan H. T. (2011) Depression among Women with Primary Infertility attending an Infertility Clinic in Riyadh, Kingdom of Saudi Arabia: Rate, Severity, and Contributing Factors.
 Int J Health Sci (Qassim).
 5(2): 108-115